How the heck do you make my large pores smaller?!

-There’s a problem, though.
+The catch?
 We don’t know yet how long the effects last.
 So, talk to your dermatologist to see if this is a good option for you.
-You don’t want to spend that kind of money, and see your pores become huge again shortly afterwards, do you?
+You don’t want to spend that kind of money, and see your pores become huge again after a month, do you?

 The Bottom Line